-LIRR would work with local villages to establish Memoranda of Understanding to reaffirm maintenance and security responsibilities for each station area.
+LIRR would work with local villages[^] to reaffirm maintenance and security responsibilities for each station area.
 LIRR also would provide initial funding and explore longer term license agreements with villages or community groups interested in landscaping and gardening in station areas.

 LIRR station guidelines designate "use levels" for each station based on the daily ridership.
 These use levels dictate specific requirements that must be followed for each station in that category (with limited allowable deviations).
 These requirements include, but are not limited to: station building requirements, waiting room areas, bench quantity, shelter size and quantity, and lavatory planning requirements.
-Proposed improvements at the five stations within the Project Corridor consider each station's use level, and are described in more detail below and in Appendix 1-A. Figure 1-15 is a rendering showing potential station improvements.
+Proposed improvements at the five stations within the Project Corridor consider each station's use level, and are described in more detail below and in Appendix 1-A. A Figures 1-12 through 1-16 are renderings showing potential station improvements.
 LIRR will implement Enhanced Station Initiatives such as station art, WiFi, digital signage, and other amenities.